Efficient Feature Distillation for Zero-shot Annotation Object Detection: Experiments in Few-shot Detection Settings

 \textbf{Model.} Following previous work in few-shot detection, we train a Faster R-CNN\cite{ren2015faster} model with ResNet-101 FPN backbone.
 The backbone is pretrained on ImageNet.
 We use SGD as the optimizer with batch size 4, learning rate 0.005, momentum 0.9, and weight decay 0.0001.
 We also adopt linear warmup for the first 500 iterations, with a warm up ratio is 0.001.
 We apply multi-scale train-time augmentation.
 For the PASCAL VOC dataset, we train the model for 21 epochs and divide the learning rate by 10 at epoch 15 and epoch 18.
 For the COCO dataset, we train the model for 18 epochs and divide the learning rate by 10 at epoch 14 and epoch 16.

-\textbf{Baselines.} We compare EZSD's performance with two few-shot detection models, TFA\cite{wang2020frustratingly} and Meta Faster R-CNN \cite{han2022meta} as the baselines.
+\textbf{Baselines.} We compare EZAD's performance with two few-shot detection models, TFA\cite{wang2020frustratingly} and Meta Faster R-CNN \cite{han2022meta} as the baselines.
 The TFA model with linear layer as the classifier is noted as \textit{TFA w/fc}, while the model with cosine classifier is noted as \textit{TFA w/cos}.

 \textbf{Results.} Table \ref{table:voc_fewshot} shows the results on the PASCAL dataset.
-EZSD achieves 40.9\% in novel AP50 averaged over three different splits.
-EZSD's performance matches the TFA 3-shot performance in split1 and split2 and is 4.7\% higher than TFA in split3.
-Compared with the TFA's performance on base, EZSD is 1.8\% higher.
+EZAD achieves 40.9\% in novel AP50 averaged over three different splits.
+EZAD's performance matches the TFA 3-shot performance in split1 and split2 and is 4.7\% higher than TFA in split3.
+Compared with the TFA's performance on base, EZAD is 1.8\% higher.
 For Meta Faster R-CNN, it generates proposals for each category on each image, which needs multiple forward passes.
 Its inference time will be much slower if the dataset has a large number of novel categories.
-Compared with the Meta Faster R-CNN, EZSD outperforms it without using any additional annotations by a 1.6\%, 3\%, and 6.9\% in three different splits, respectively.
+Compared with the Meta Faster R-CNN, EZAD outperforms it without using any additional annotations by a 1.6\%, 3\%, and 6.9\% in three different splits, respectively.
 Table \ref{table:coco_fewshot} shows the results on the COCO dataset.
-EZSD achieves 10.2\% and 22.2\% in AP and AP50, respectively, matching TFA's 10-shot performance and 2.6\% and 5.9\% higher than the Meta Faster R-CNN's 2-shot performance in AP and AP50, respectively.
+EZAD achieves 10.2\% and 22.2\% in AP and AP50, respectively, matching TFA's 10-shot performance and 2.6\% and 5.9\% higher than the Meta Faster R-CNN's 2-shot performance in AP and AP50, respectively.
 Our model zero-shot performance on the few-shot setting shows the power of adapted multi-modal feature space and validates the effectiveness of using CLIP Proposals as distillation regions.